 The Sicilian Defense: Kan Variation arises after 1.e4 c5 2.Nf3 e6 3.d4 cxd4 4.Nxd4 a6 and falls under ECO code B41.
-With 43,339 games in the master database, it is a well-established opening choice.
+With 4...a6, Black adopts a flexible setup that controls the b5 square and keeps options open for piece development and pawn structure choices in the moves ahead.
+With 7.6 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players